zhangtai/hugo.zhangt.ai/content/post/2022/homelab-service-expose-with-haproxy.md

 - Name or Prefix: `CODE-SERVER`
 - FQDN or IP: `192.168.1.2`
 - Port: `8080`
-- SSL: According to your servcie
+- SSL: According to your service

 #### Backend Pool